 - Some tech companies recruit interns using Udacity, allowing students to get their foot in the door of this competitive industry.

-offers individualized educational plans to help students gain the exact coding skills they want and need.
+Team Treehouse offers individualized educational plans to help students gain the exact coding skills they want and need.

-- Over 100 hours of courses available.
+- There are over 100 hours of courses available

-- Videos are an integral part of the curriculum, allowing visual learners to pick up coding easily.
+- Videos are an integral part of the curriculum, allowing visual learners to pick up coding easily

 Mozilla Developer Network

-as well as free tutorials on a variety of coding issues, allowing users to learn everything from web design to game development.
+Web Fundamentals is a resource for open web HTML5 developers, priding itself on building tutorials, guides and best practices for generations to come.
+This resource offers blog posts about using HTML5 as well as free tutorials on a variety of coding issues, allowing users to learn everything from web design to game development.

 Web Fundamentals understands the core components for a delightful web experience.